-We respectfully acknowledge the Kaurna, Boandik and Barngarla First Nations Peoples and their Elders past and present, who are the First Nations’ traditional owners of the lands that are now home to the University of South Australia’s campuses in Adelaide, Mount Gambier and Whyalla.
+We respectfully acknowledge the Kaurna, Boandik and Bangarla First Nations Peoples and their Elders past and present, who are the First Nations’ traditional owners of the lands that are now home to the University of South Australia’s campuses in Adelaide, Mount Gambier and Whyalla.

 Throughout this page, the term ‘Aboriginal’ refers to Aboriginal and Torres Strait Islander peoples, collectively.